Surdulica massacre: Background

 After several days of fighting, the Bulgarians entered Prokuplje on 14 March and Austro-Hungarians the Kuršumlija.
 As of 25 March, the order there was fully restored.
 In the battles, several thousand people were killed, including civilians.
-In April 1917, the Serbian guerrillas attacked a railway station and on 15 May, Pecanac entered the old Bulgarian border and invaded Bosilegrad, which was burned down.
+In April 1917, the Serbian guerrillas attacked a railway station and on 15 May, Pecanac entered the old Bulgarian border and invaded the town Bosilegrad, which was inhabited by Bulgarians, and burned it down.
 Then he withdrew to Kosovo, controlled then by the Austro-Hungarians.